 - Depending on your preferences, you can get heavier or lighter hooks.
 For example, the Odyssey hooks are heavier (1.5 oz) and the Streamline hooks are lighter (between .5 oz and .7 oz).
 I personally prefer the lighter hooks but I do love my Odyssey hook as well.

 - These hooks are designed to be wider in the middle where the palm of your hand naturally sits.
 This makes it so you aren’t gripping your hand as tight as you would with other hooks and therefore helps with hand pain.
+You can read more about the ergonomic design of the hooks on my full Furls Streamline hook review.

 I personally am now a Furls girl, and will likely always purchase a Furls hook when I need one.
 They’ve been sturdy, great hooks and come with great customer service.
 I have kicked myself a few times for not purchasing them sooner.
 They really changed the game for me with my hand pain and I couldn’t recommend them higher.